Twelve (novel): Plot summary

 Andrew wakes up and decides to get a haircut.
 He does, then at home decides that he looks bad.
 He decides to go to the party and resolves to get himself drunk.

 Chris goes out and buys toiletries and condoms, thinking that tonight will be the night that he loses his virginity.
 He goes home and throws out his collection of pornography.

 Timmy and Mark Rothko call White Mike for more weed.
 They follow him to his house.
-He gives them weed and they talk about birds.
+He gives them weed and they talk.
 Timmy and Mark Rothko then go to the supermarket and smash a container of Marshmallow fluff.

 White Mike receives a call from his dad saying that Charlie is dead.
 White Mike breaks down and wonders who could have done it.

-Jessica prepares for the party and to score more Twelve.

 At the party, Jessica gives her cell phone to a girl who beeps White Mike for weed.
 White Mike rushes over.

 Andrew and Molly meet in the kitchen and decide to head out for pizza when Lionel arrives.
 Lionel and Jessica go upstairs and she realises that she does not have enough for a bag.
 She offers to have sex with Lionel in exchange.

 Furious, White Mike arrives at the party and trashes the house stereo.
 He punches Chris when Chris attempts to kick him out.

 He bursts in on Lionel and Jessica, who are having sex.
 Lionel pulls Charlie's revolver, which he took from the murder scene, on White Mike.
 Realising that Lionel killed Charlie, White Mike attacks him, only to be shot.

-The gunshot causes Claude to snap, and he leaves his room armed with his submachine gun and sword.
+The gunshot causes Claude to snap, and he leaves his room armed with his Uzi and sword.
 He goes on a rampage, killing many partygoers including Timmy, Mark Rothko, Andrew and Molly.
 After charging through the house, he steps outside and opens fire on the police, who fatally shoot him on the spot.

 White Mike undergoes surgery for his wound and survives.
 Hunter is cleared of all charges after the bullets from Lionel's gun are examined.
 White Mike later starts studying in Paris.